Russian locomotive class Ye: The first order

 In 1915, the first 400 locomotives entered production.
 In Russia, they were given the name of class "Е," with subclasses varying on the city of the manufacturer: Еф for Baldwin built (ф=ph for Philadelphia, Pennsylvania), Ес for Alco built (с=s for Schenectady, New York), and Ек for Canadian built (к=k for Kingston, Ontario).

 Locomotive Е^{ф}-1 at the Baldwin factory, before shipment.

 The locomotives were manufactured without brakes.
 This is due to the fact that it was determined to equip these locomotives with Westinghouse brakes, but this did not comply with the requirements of Russian railways.
 Therefore, the braking equipment was commissioned by the joint stock company of Westinghouse in Petrograd.
 For this reason, upon arriving in Vladivostok, locomotives were first sent to the main workshops of the Chinese Eastern Railway in Harbin.
-There, the locomotives were equipped with brake apparatuses, and prepared to be sent to the railways of the European part of Russia.
+There, the locomotives were equipped with brakes and prepared to be sent to the railways of the European part of Russia.